-For most APTS students, most of this material should be well become?
+For most APTS students most of this material should be well-known

-- Probability and conditional probability; Bank expectation and conditional expectation; - Fiftiests with continuous [compart integrals]; - li mits we man expectatiom.
-It is set one bere, describing key ideas weder eban details, in order to esta disk a sound common basis for the module.
+- Probability and conditional probability; Basic expectation and conditional expectation; - discrete versus continuous (sums and integrals): - Emits versus expectations.
+It is set out here, describing key ideas rather than details, in order to establish a sound common basis for the module.